-Cooler light and higher colour temperatures make employees more productive and enhances their mental activity.
+Cooler light and higher colour temperatures make employees more productive and enhance their mental activity.
 If we’re talking science, it has a lot to do with melatonin (the sleep-wake cycle hormone) and how in bright light, bodies reduce production and make humans less sleepy.

 However, as the working day goes on, natural light gradually decreases in colour temperature and becomes much warmer.
-By using the latest LED technology, managers and employees can take control of intensity, duration and timing of lighting.
+By using the latest LED technology, managers and employees can take control of the intensity, duration and timing of lighting.

 Human-centric lighting with employees in mind

 Too much or too little light can lead to many issues in the workplace.
 Dim lighting or a lack of light can lead to fatigue, lethargy, depression and low motivation levels.
 However, don’t overcompensate because harsh lighting can lead to an inability to focus and painful migraines.

 Combined or alone, these issues can lead to disruptive downtime and unhappy employees.
 Bad and unbalanced lighting results in lengthy absences and we don’t just mean physically.
 Presenteeism is an issue that can be directly linked back to bad lighting and discomfort in the workplace.

 Once upon a time, contractors and designers would simply light for the job that needed to be done.
 Now, everyone should be thinking about the person doing the job too.
 Whether it’s performing activities, relaxing during breaks or moving safely around the building, the mental and physical welfare of the employee should always dictate the lighting.

 Human controlled lighting and lighting solutions tailored to the individual needs of people have a considerable capability to enhance employees’ work satisfaction and retention.